 - A fine of between $65 and z$625

-The court also has the discretion to suspend your license if they deem fit.
+The court also has the discretion to suspend your license if they deem it fit.
 It’s important to know your license will be automatically revoked if this is your second conviction reckless driving conviction.

 Careless Driving Charges in Iowa